TigreGotico/mwl_phonemizer/README.md

 ---

-## **Limitations**

-* **Stress Prediction:** The current system does not perform stress prediction.
-Rules dependent on stress (e.g., vowel allophones, diphthongization of short e in stressed positions) are simplified or not fully implemented.
-* **Complex Allophony:** Contextual application of some allophones is not fully covered.
-* **Sentence-Level Context:** Broader context rules (e.g., ç before words starting with voiced consonants) are approximated at the word level.
-* **Dialectal Nuances:** Some specific variations (e.g., gʲʊ for gu in Raiano/Sendinese) are only partially captured.

----

 ## **Phonemizer Comparison**

 | Phonemizer            | PER (Full IPA, Stress) | PER (Stress-Agnostic) | Words Incorrect (ED>0) | Notes                                                     |